 Seeking Compensation after an Asbestosis Diagnosis

 Like mesothelioma, asbestosis is caused solely by exposure to dangerous asbestos fibers.
-Asbestos was used widely during the 20th century across dozens of industries, putting certain workers at a higher risk of developing asbestos-related diseases like asbestosis.
+Asbestos was used widely during the 20th century across dozens of industries, putting certain workers at an increased risk of developing asbestos-related diseases like asbestosis.

 Companies who made and sold asbestos-containing products knew of the harm they could cause to workers’ health.
 However, they chose to hide the truth to keep making profits.
 Their negligence put thousands of workers and military veterans at risk of falling ill later in life.